SparkR (R on Spark)

 Operating on Columns

-SparkR also provides a number of functions that can directly applied to columns for data processing and during aggregation.
+SparkR also provides a number of functions that can be directly applied to columns for data processing and during aggregation.
 The example below shows the use of basic arithmetic functions.

 Applying User-Defined Function

 In SparkR, we support several kinds of User-Defined Functions:

 Run a given function on a large dataset using